Fair housing is your right as a United States citizen, and Pennsylvania Fair Housing laws work to ensure that.

 What does “Fair Housing” mean?

-Fair housing, also known as equal opportunity housing, is an act of law to make sure that there legally cannot be any discrimination in real estate transactions in the U.S. It’s a way to make sure that (you guessed it!) everyone has an equal opportunity to fair housing no matter who they are.
+Fair housing, also known as equal opportunity housing, is an act of law that ensures that there cannot legally be any discrimination in real estate transactions in the U.S. It’s a way to ensure that (you guessed it!) everyone has an equal opportunity to fair housing, no matter who they are.

 Fair Housing Act of 1968

-Before this act was put into law, people had experienced discrimination when searching for housing.
-People were unfairly denied opportunities for housing based upon circumstances beyond their control.
+Before this act was passed, people had experienced discrimination when searching for housing.
+They were unfairly denied opportunities for housing based on circumstances beyond their control.
 The Fair Housing Act built upon previous laws by prohibiting discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, and sex.

-Citizens are also safeguarded further by state and local laws, which often provide broader coverage and prohibit discrimination based on additional classes not covered by federal law.
+State and local laws also safeguard citizens, often providing broader coverage and prohibiting discrimination based on additional classes not covered by federal law.

 This means that Pennsylvania has its own specific Fair Housing rules and regulations that must be abided by for any real estate transactions.